kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 ## `VOLUME` - Storing outside the container
 Normally, files written inside a container disappear when the container is removed.

 Perhaps you want to run a database as a container.
-If we store the data rows inside the image, we cannot upgrade the DB using a new image without loosing all our data.
+If we store the data rows inside the image, we cannot upgrade the DB using a new image without losing all our data.

 A Docker volume is storage managed by Docker that can live longer than any single container.
 We define a `VOLUME` inside our `Dockerfile` and then when invoking the image, specify where on the host operating system that points to.

-Let's modify our dockerfile
+Let's modify our `Dockerfile`:

 ```
 FROM ubuntu:latest